-The fishermen are eager to transition from a targeted Thresher shark fishery into a sustainable yellowfin tuna fishery.
+The fishermen are eager to transition from a targeted Thresher shark fishery into more sustainble fisheries as well as other businesses.
 This will not only eliminate the fishing pressure on Thresher sharks in the area but will also provide the fishing communities with a more secure long term livelihood opportunity.

 We plan to help them achieve this, but we need your support.

-By empowering these fishermen into transitioning from a targeted Thresher shark subsistence fishery into a sustainable tuna fishery business, we are providing them with a more secure livelihood future whilst protecting the region’s Thresher sharks from overfishing.
+By empowering these fishermen from transitioning away from a targeted Thresher shark subsistence fishery into more sustainable income opportunities, we are providing them with a more secure livelihood future whilst protecting the region’s Thresher sharks from overfishing.

-100% of funds raised from this crowdfunding campaign will be used to pilot the tuna improvement program for Alor shark fishers and community members.
+100% of funds raised from this crowdfunding campaign will be used to pilot the alternative livelihood program for Alor shark fishers and community members.
 We will provide them with market access, new facilities, equipment, and essential training that will improve their economic well-being and allow them to participate in a sustainably managed tuna fishery, whilst eliminating their dependency on Thresher shark fishing.

 More specifically, we plan to: